More and more research shows that polyphenols in extra virgin olive oil can provide health benefits to all the family, including children.

 Did you know that the health boosting polyphenols found in extra virgin olive oil can benefit your family from birth to later life?
-Although they are included in many supplements, they are also easy to incorporate in your diet from a range of foods – that all the family can enjoy.
+Although health-boosting polyphenols are included in many supplements, introducing your family to the Mediterranean Diet from a young age is a great way to arm your loved ones against a range of health risk factors later in life.

-It’s never too young to incorporate Polyphenols in to your diet According to NutraIngredients.com, a 2020 study showed that incorporating polyphenols and omega 3 oils may benefit brain function (including working memory and blood flow to the brain) of children under four years of age.
-The Polyphenols found in Morocco Gold has also been scientifically linked to helping children deal with the symptoms of ADHD.
+According to NutraIngredients.com, a 2020 study showed that incorporating polyphenols and omega 3 oils may benefit brain function (including working memory and blood flow to the brain) of children under four years of age.
+The Polyphenols found in Morocco Gold has also been scientifically linked to helping children deal with the symptoms of attention deficit disorders.

-By introducing your children to the flavour of olive oil at a young age, you are setting them on a good path to make healthy choices for baking and frying food in the future.
+By introducing your children to the flavour of olive oil at a young age, you are setting them on a good path to makBut with children often being a picky bunch, we wanted to give you some ideas of how to use extra virgin olive oil as a quick addition to your everyday family meals, treats and snacks.

 And we all know that encouraging our children to eat their vegetables is not always as straightforward as we would like so why not try drizzling some Morocco Gold on their ice cream?
 It’s bound to go down a treat and tastes delicious!